Sequential seeding in multilayer networks

+Of course, to assess the impact of sequential sequential seeding in a real network scenario, additional studies are required.
+Some of them, for LTM in one layer networks and sequential seeding like methods, have been already done\cite{sela2018active, goldenberg2018timing}.
+Summing up, sequential seeding will yield the same results as single stage seeding, but the scale of possible performance gain depends on the network configuration and social influence model, when we consider a family of models in which the total spread is a monotonically increasing function.

+The models where sequential seeding might not produce the same results are more complex models of contagion.
+For instance, these can be three-state models like SIR, UAF\cite{scata2016impact}, models where the node can go back to the previous state like SIS, UAU\cite{zang2018effects} or Voter model\cite{holley1975ergodic}.
+For example, if we use sequential seeding to increase peoples' awareness (transition from \textit{unaware} to \textit{aware}), then the increased duration of that process allows for more chances for the node to switch to another state (\textit{aware} to \textit{forgot}) or switch back (\textit{aware} to \textit{unaware}).
+Thus, the effectiveness of sequential seeding might be limited to some cases where the delay is not big enough to nullify the gain from SQ.
+However, further research is needed to fully understand the interplay between those processes in complex models of contagion.

-When considering future work directions, one of the most interesting ones is to observe how sequential seeding performs when the types of layers are of different kind.
-One can also think of varying propagation probability for each layer reflecting different intensity of interactions, but this requires additional experiments as well as interpretation coming from social science field.
+When considering future work directions, apart from the evaluation of different spreading models mentioned above, one of the most interesting for us is to observe how sequential seeding performs when the types of layers are of different kinds.
+One can also think of varying the propagation probability for each layer reflecting different intensities of interactions, but this requires additional experiments as well as interpretations coming from the social science field.